Small businesses call for quick end to rotating strikes at Canada Post

 “The bad news for Canada Post workers is that every time they even threaten a strike, more small business customers move to use alternatives, many never returning to Canada Post.”

-The Canadian Union of Postal Workers, which represents 50,000 postal employees, launched rotating strikes in Victoria, Edmonton, Windsor, Ont., and in Halifax to pressure Canada Post into accepting contract changes.
+The Canadian Union of Postal Workers, which represents 50,000 postal employees, launched rotating demonstrations in Victoria, Edmonton, Windsor, Ont., and Halifax to pressure Canada Post into accepting contract changes.

-The two sides have been bargaining separate contracts for rural and urban carriers, without success, over the past 10 months.

-And there has been little progress of late in resolving issues critical to the union, said CUPW president Mike Palecek.
+The two sides have been bargaining separate contracts for rural and urban carriers, without success, over the past 10 months but there has been little progress in resolving critical issues, said CUPW national president Mike Palecek.

-“Not on our health and safety issues, not on issues of equality for rural and suburban mail carriers, and not on precarious work,” Palecek said in an interview.

-The union is also asking for an end to forced overtime and gender equality language.
+The union is also asking for gender equality language to be incorporated in any new deal and want an end to forced overtime.

-Canada Post said it remained committed to bargaining new collective agreements for its unionized employee, and that it had tabled “a significant offer” that included wage increases, job security and improved benefits.
+Canada Post said Monday it is committed to bargaining new collective agreements for its unionized employees, noting it has put forward “a significant offer” that includes wage increases, job security and improved benefits.

+The Crown corporation also said its proposals did not contain demands for concessions.

 Small businesses reliant on the agency for deliveries of goods and invoices, and for receiving payments, have already been harmed by ever-increasing costs for Canada Post services, and should not be expected to pay more, Kelly said.